 - Chop Vegetables:

-- Coarsely chop green tomatoes, onions, cabbage, and bell peppers using a food processor for quick and consistent results.
+Or chop green tomatoes, onions, cabbage, and bell peppers in a food processor for rapid, even results.

-- Cover with water and sprinkle salt evenly over the mixture.
+Cover with water and sprinkle salt uniformly over mixture.

 Day 2: Making the Relish